Rai and the Eternal Warrior fight in a bloody war against Bloodfather’s forces in the battle for Hope Springs in Rai #5.

 Rai #5 deals with the brutality of Bloodfather’s attack on Hope Springs.
 It’s a confrontation that’s designed to show how effective Juan Jose Ryp is in depicting a bloody fight.
 The artist is fantastic here as he captures the rage and desperation on the faces of the defenders.
 Andrew Dalhouse gives vibrancy to Ryp’s detailed artwork.
 His brighter colors are often at odds with the violence on the page in a glorious dichotomy.
 Severed limbs have never quite looked so pretty.

 There’s more to this book than abject violence, though.
 Abnett waits for the majority of the fighting to be done to hit you with an unexpected combination of reveals that will leave you thinking about the book for hours.
 I’m not going to say anything more about that here, but rest assured the creative team have delivered another seminal comic book about a half android samurai.

-There were a couple of minor blips for me this issue, primarily around the Eternal Warrior’s beard, but they’re so inconsequential in the long run that I’m not factoring them in with the overall visual experience.
-Especially since it’s something most of you probably won’t even be bothered by.
-No, honestly I have no objective complaints about either the art or the writing in this book.
+Like last issue, there were a couple of minor blips for me this issue, primarily around the Eternal Warrior’s beard, but again they’re so inconsequential in the long run that I’m not factoring them in with the overall visual experience.
+What bothers me may not even register for you, and ultimately it doesn’t impact the quality of the comic.

 Writer: Dan Abnett Artist: Juan Jose Ryp